apache/amoro-site/arctic-docs/content/engines/flink/using-logstore.md

 ### Prerequisites for using LogStore

-When creating an Arctic table, LogStore needs to be enabled.
+When creating an Amoro table, LogStore needs to be enabled.

-- You can create a table after selecting a specific Catalog on the Arctic [Dashboard](http://localhost:1630) - Terminal page
+- You can create a table after selecting a specific Catalog on the Amoro [Dashboard](http://localhost:1630) - Terminal page

 ```sql
 CREATE TABLE db.log_table (